Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Empirical Application

 We draw on data from the National Longitudinal Survey of Youth (NLSY) and its child supplement, the National Longitudinal Survey of Youth 1979 Children and Young Adults (NLSCYA).
 The NLSY began in 1979 with a nationally representative sample of young women, and the NLSCYA has tracked their children since 1986.
 Our analysis sample is constructed by linking child-level outcomes from the NLSCYA with maternal background characteristics from the original NLSY cohort.

 We use the child's standardized score on the Peabody Picture Vocabulary Test (PPVT), a widely used measure of early verbal ability, as a proxy for our policy objective of improving academic achievement.
 The pre-treatment covariates used in our analysis capture a range of child, maternal, and household characteristics.
-These include: (1) the percentile rank of average net family income between ages 0 and 4 (\textit{Income Pctl}); (2) child’s gender; (3) birth weight (\textit{Birth Wt}); (4) weight at preschool entry (\textit{Preschool Entry Wt}); (5) firstborn status; (6) mother’s highest completed grade; (7) mother’s AFQT percentile score (\textit{Mother AFQT}); (8) number of the mother's biological siblings; (9–10) number of household members with less than 12 years and at least 16 years of education; and (11) race (White, Hispanic, or Black).
+These include: (1) the percentile rank of average net family income between ages 0 and 4 (\textit{Income Pctl}); (2) child's gender {(\textit{Gender})}; (3) birth weight (\textit{Birth Wt}); (4) weight at preschool entry (\textit{Preschool Entry Wt}); (5) firstborn status {(\textit{Firstborn})}; (6) mother's highest completed grade {(\textit{Mother's Grade})}; (7) mother's AFQT percentile score {(\textit{Mother's AFQT})}; (8) number of the mother's biological siblings {(\textit{Bio.\ Siblings})}; (9-10) number of household members with less than 12 years {(\textit{HH Edu ${<}12$})} and at least 16 years of education {(\textit{HH Edu ${\geq}16$})}; and (11) race {(\textit{White}, \textit{Hispanic}, \textit{Black})}.
 After excluding observations with missing data, the final sample consists of 3,826 children: 755 attended Head Start, 2,020 enrolled in other preschool programs, and 1,051 did not attend any preschool.

+\paragraph{Calibration of Sensitivity Parameter.} {Since valid instruments are unavailable in the Head Start study, we cannot calibrate the sensitivity parameter $\Lambda$ using the IV-based procedure in \cref{section: JTPA}.
+Following \citet{hsu2013calibrating} and \cite{kallus2021minimax}, we instead calibrate $\Lambda$ using observed covariates by computing the effect of omitting each observed covariate on the odds ratio of the propensity score.
+Specifically, for each treatment arm $a\in\{0,1,2\}$, we estimate two propensity score models using random forests: a full model $\widehat{e}_{a}(x)$ that includes all covariates, and a leave-one-out model $\widehat e_a^{-j}(x_{-j})$ that omits the $j$-th covariate.
+The individual-level calibrated sensitivity parameter associated with omitting the $j$-th covariate in arm $a$ is defined as

+We take the 95th percentile of $\Lambda_{j,a}(X_i)$ for $i \in [n]$ as the calibrated value associated with omitting covariate $j$ for arm $a$, denoted as $\Lambda_{j,a}$.
+We then compute the covariate-specific calibrated sensitivity parameter as $\Lambda_{j} = \max_a \Lambda_{j,a}$, that is reported in \Cref{tab: lambda_heatmap_P95}.
+Finally, taking the maximum across covariates gives the overall calibrated sensitivity parameter $\Lambda = 3.6$.
+The largest covariate-specific value is associated with the family income percentile.}